TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-04-19-Assignment-1-Basic-Ray-Tracer-With-Spheres-and-Triangle-Meshes.markdown

 Raytracer - tracing took 1452ms
 Screen - Writing 262144 pixels to 512 by 512 file: traced_image.png

 {% endhighlight %}

 ![Teapot - HW1](/cs636-advanced-rendering-techniques/images/hw_1/teapot.png)

-This teapot and sphere is in teh same resolution and took 64542ms
+This teapot and sphere is in the same resolution as the previous image and took 64542ms

 {% highlight text %}
 Screen - Setting up image as 512 by 512 with debug mode on